rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 -   Therav&amacr;da Buddhism is the oldest existing branch of Buddhism, deriving from schools in Sri Lanka where much of the Pali Cannon was written.
 -   In contrast to Mah&amacr;y&amacr;na and Vajray&amacr;na, Therav&amacr;da tends to be conservative in matters of doctrine and monastic discipline, with particular focus on being rational.
+-   Therav&amacr;da rejects the authenticity of the Mah&amacr;y&amacr;na sutras and do not see them as reliable sources.
 -   The primary goal for a Therav&amacr;dan Buddhist is to become an arhat/arahant, one who has achieved enlightenment (bodhi or nirvana/nibb&amacr;na).
 -   Very roughly, today Therav&amacr;da Buddhism is dominately found in south-east Asia: